A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Paths in Tight Sets

 \section{Paths in Tight Sets}

 An instance $\cI = (G, \cL, \xs, y)$ will be fixed throughout this section.
-We say that a path $P$ \emph{traverses} a set $S$ if both endpoints of $P$ are in $V\setminus S$ and $P$ contains at least one vertex in $S$.
-We now exhibit properties of paths traversing tight sets.
+We say that a path $P$ \emph{crosses a set $S$ $k$ times} if $|P\cap \delta(S)|=k$.
+We say that a path $P$ \emph{traverses} a set $S$ if both endpoints of $P$ are in $V\setminus S$ and $P$ crosses $S$ at least \bll{twice (once entering and once leaving).} We now exhibit properties of paths traversing tight sets.
 In particular, we show that the strongly connected components of a tight set $S$ enjoy a nice path-like structure as depicted in Figure~\ref{fig:structure}.

 Recall from Section~\ref{sec:prelim} that a set $S$ of vertices is tight if $x(\delta(S)) = 2$.
 Moreover, $S_{\mathrm{in}}$ and $S_{\mathrm{out}}$ denote those vertices of $S$ that have an incoming edge from outside of $S$ and those that have an outgoing edge to outside of $S$, respectively. \begin{lemma} For a tight set $S \subsetneq V$ we have the following properties: \begin{enumerate}[label=\emph{(\alph*)}]\itemsep0mm \item Every path from a vertex $u\in S_{\textrm{in}}$ to a vertex $v \in S_{\textrm{out}}$ (and thus every path traversing $S$) visits every strongly connected component of $S$. \item For every $u\in S_{\textrm{in}}$ and $v \in S$ there is a path from $u$ to $v$ inside $S$.
 The same holds for every $u \in S$ and $v \in S_{\textrm{out}}$. \end{enumerate} \end{lemma} \begin{proof} We remark that~\ref{item:path_through_every_scc} can also be seen to follow from the ``$\tau$-narrow cut'' structure as introduced in~\cite{AnKS15} by setting $\tau=0$.
 We give a different proof that we find simpler for our setting.